Italy: Bike and Barge - Venice to Mantua

 8 Day Barge Tour

-Flat terrain on paved bike paths and some roads along rivers and canals.
+Flat terrain on paved bike paths and roads along rivers and canals.
 Leisurely cycling level.

 Step-thru hybrid bike included.
 Electric-assist bike available for $195.

 Our barge, the Vita Pugna, has 10 cabins and holds 20 people.
 Each room has two beds and its own bathroom.

 Fly in and out of Venice, Milan, Verona, or Bergamo, Italy and use the train to get to the starting and ending points of the tour.

 "Our meals were better than anything I could possibly have expected.
 We remained in Italy for two more weeks and the barge food stood out as some of the best on the trip!"

 DAY 1: We meet at 6:30pm onboard our boat, the Vita Pugna, docked in the Venetian lagoon.
 Our home away from home holds 20 guests.
 Each room has two beds and its own bathroom.
 After introductions to the crew and an orientation, we’ll enjoy our first dinner together on the barge.
 0 miles.